Weaning: The End of One Mom's Breastfeeding Era - Baby Chick

 Because I weaned him on a whim.

-And this time, with no mental focus on how much of an END it really was.
-I returned from an overnight trip to Schlitterbahn with my oldest two sons.
+And this time, with no mental focus on how much of an END it was.
+I returned from an overnight trip to Schlitterbahn with my two oldest sons.
 And decided to let that be it.
 There was no “this is the last time” nursing session.
 It was more of a – this time, we just aren’t going to do it again.
 We’re weaning.
 And for some reason, it worked.

 I strangely missed him the weeks after because just holding him didn’t feel close enough.
 But slowly, we could snuggle again without him wanting to nurse, and my heart accepted that ending breastfeeding wasn’t losing him.
 Instead, it was just saying, my baby isn’t a baby anymore.
 And that’s okay.